-Chipotle is the classic example of this style of restaurant.
-Customers tend to believe that fast casual restaurants are a healthier way to eat quickly, so this style of restaurant has surged in popularity over the past decade.
+Chipotle is a classic example of this style of restaurant.
+Customers tend to believe that fast-casual restaurants are a healthier way to eat quickly, so this type of restaurant has surged in popularity over the past decade.

 - Fine dining

 These restaurants provide the highest quality food and service.
-There’s very little margin for error, but if you get the food and ambience right, the results can be amazing.
+There’s very little margin for error, but the results can be amazing if you get the food and ambiance right.

 - Casual dining

-In this style of restaurant, customers will pay one price for access to an unlimited amount of food from a buffet line.
+In this restaurant style, customers will pay one price for access to an unlimited amount of food from a buffet line.

 - Food truck or concession stand

-This is one of the most popular ways to start a restaurant, since it typically requires a much smaller financial investment than other concepts.
-If you’re new to the restaurant business—and have access to a large metropolitan area—running a food truck could be a great choice.
+This is one of the most popular ways to start a restaurant since it typically requires a much smaller financial investment than other concepts.
+Running a food truck could be a great choice if you’re new to the restaurant business and have access to a large metropolitan area.

 There’s an important caveat, though: Whichever kind of food you choose to serve, you’ll have better success if it fills a niche in your area.
-If you make wonderful falafel—but there are already five falafel shops in your area—it’ll be tougher to find your customer base.
-You’ll need to either sell your food for a better price, make it much tastier than the competition, or adjust the food in some way so that your restaurant is truly unique.
+If you make wonderful falafel—but there are already 5 falafel shops in your area—it’ll be tougher to find your customer base.
+You’ll need to either sell your food at better pricing, make it much tastier than the competition, or adjust the food in some way so that your restaurant is truly unique.

 (See?
 This is why you’re thinking through this now.)

-Our best advice for menu planning: Keep things simple—especially if it’s your first time opening a restaurant.
+Our best advice for menu planning: Keep things simple—especially if it’s your first time doing a grand opening of a restaurant.
 And don’t be afraid to get rid of menu items that seem too complex, will overload your kitchen staff, or that you won’t be able to charge enough for in your market.

 This part is fun!
 What will you call your restaurant?
 You’ll want to pick a name that accurately represents what you’re offering—and you also want to appeal to the people who are most likely to spend money at your restaurant.

 How will you choose?
 Well, you can always start by generating a bunch of possibilities with a business name generator.
-But you could also find name options the old-fashioned way: Research successful restaurants that you love—especially the ones which serve similar markets or have a food concept you’d like to imitate.
+But you could also find name options the old-fashioned way: Research successful restaurants that you love—especially those that serve similar markets or have a food concept you’d like to imitate.
 What kinds of names do they have?
 Any patterns?
 Do they spark any ideas for your business?

 Ultimately, be sure to pick a name that you feel great about.
 You’re going to be seeing, talking about, and marketing that name for a long time—it’s important to pick the right one.

 Where will you open your restaurant?
-This is a major decision—the #1 reason that new restaurants fail is because of poor location.
+This is a major decision—the #1 reason that new restaurants fail is a poor location.
 If customers can’t see your restaurant—or if it’s tough for them to find a parking spot—it’ll be difficult to turn a profit.